msse-chem-280-2024/periodic-table/xenon.md

 title: Sodium
 ---

-Symbol : Na
+Symbol : Xe
-Atomic Number : 11
+Atomic Number : 54

 1. Xenon is a purple glowing gas
 2. Xenon is one of the heavier noble gasses